 Well now it was time for me to drop the “cool” thing.

 “Mr. Abbott,” I began, “I’ve got to be honest with you.
 I’ve been trying to act blase all day trying to appear professional, but this is the biggest thrill I’ve ever had.
-And I really mean that.
-As a kid back in Pittsburgh when we went to the Saturday matinees, and they showed an Abbott and Costello movie in the previews, we stood on our seats, jumped up and down and cheered.
+And I really mean it.
+As a kid back in Pittsburgh when we went to the Saturday matinees, and they showed an Abbott and Costello movie in the previews, we stood on our seats and jumped up and down and cheered.
 That’s how big a fans we were.
 And so I’m sure those people in the audience today were just like me… long time Abbott and Costello fans.”
 He smiled at that but the tear remained on his cheek.

 “It went fine, dear,” he said, winking at me as he said it, “I actually got a standing ovation today.”
 I then chimed in and assured Betty this was true.
 Betty then asked if I’d like a drink, I accepted a glass of Coke, and Bud motioned me to the couch to have a chat.
 Now here’s where the story, to me, gets absolutely amazing.